November 2021 English Channel disaster: From France

 Prime Minister Jean Castex described the incident as a "tragedy" and described the drowned as “victims of criminal smugglers who exploit their distress and injury”.
 French interior minister Gerald Darmanin said that "It is an appalling situation for France, for Europe and for humanity to see these people perish at sea because of people smugglers."
 The Mayor of Calais, Natacha Bouchart, blamed Johnson's lack of responsibility and inability to take quick action.
 She also said she had warned members of the government of exceptional pressure on refugees.
 A French local official described it as the worst ever incident, involving people trying to cross to the UK, in the English Channel.

 On 27 November, Margaritis Schinas, vice-president of the European Commission, recalling that "the main slogan of the referendum campaign [on Brexit] was 'We take back control", explains that the United Kingdom has left the EU, it "must now decide how to organise the management of border control".

 On 28 November, the Ministers of Interior of France, Belgium, the Netherlands, and the European Commission met in Calais and decided jointly to address the issue by deploying common EU resources at the border, including joint surveillance via Frontex.

 Local Member of Parliament for Calais Pierre-Henri Dumont blamed the tragedy on Brexit and criticised Boris Johnson.
 Damien Carême, an MEP from Europe Ecology, had previously proposed that France renounce the Le Touquet agreement.

 Other

 A representative of the migrant charity Joint Council for the Welfare of Immigrants said in response to the incident that the UK should take more refugees as it was a more stable place and could offer better protection, and "...if everybody is supposed to stay in France because we're slight to the west of France, then France can say the same thing to Italy, and then Italy can say the same thing to Libya, and in the end, the entire international refugee protection regime will crumble."

 The International Organization for Migration stated that this incident was the biggest single loss of life in the English Channel since it began collecting data in 2014.

+In popular culture

+Vincent Delecroix's 2023 novel, Naufrage, is based on this disaster.
+It is narrated by a fictional version of the radio operator who took the calls for help, and who refuses to be held more responsible than all the other factors that have contributed to the event.
+The book was longlisted for the Prix Goncourt and the English translation by Helen Stevenson was shortlisted for the 2025 International Booker Prize.